 Professional movers have the training to ensure your things are packed and loaded correctly, especially heavy and bulky valuables.
 On the other hand, you are the best mover for extraordinarily sentimental items that even the best professionals can’t replace.
 In any case, it’s best to make a plan in advance to alleviate any extra anxiety about moving high-value items before move day.

-High value items FAQ
+Moving with high value items FAQ

 Items that exceed $100 per pound are considered high value to move.
 Most moving companies also consider anything over $1000 as high value.